chetansinghsajwan/notes/http/methods/connect.md

 A server _MUST NOT_ send any [Transfer-Encoding](https://httpwg.org/specs/rfc9112.html#field.transfer-encoding) or [Content-Length](https://httpwg.org/specs/rfc9110.html#field.content-length) header fields in a [2xx (Successful)](https://httpwg.org/specs/rfc9110.html#status.2xx) response to CONNECT.
 A client _MUST_ ignore any Content-Length or Transfer-Encoding header fields received in a successful response to CONNECT.

-A CONNECT request message does not have content.
+A CONNECT request message does not have body.
 The interpretation of data sent after the header section of the CONNECT request message is specific to the version of HTTP in use.

 ## References